piotrwozniak28/alk-cloud-wars/README.md

 ---
 ## 2. Running on Cloud Run
-1. Authorize the gcloud CLI tools to use your user account credentials to access GCP ([gcloud CLI documentation](https://cloud.google.com/sdk/docs/initializing))
-2. Build and deploy
+1. Build and deploy
     ```bash
     source 010_build_and_deploy.sh
     ```

-3. Navigate your browser to the URL output at the end of the deployment process.
+2. Navigate your browser to the URL output at the end of the deployment process.

     **Your Cloud Run app will be accessible to everyone.
 Remember to delete it after use to avoid costs.**